sanger/traction-service/documentation/multiplexing/docs/user-guide.md

     <figcaption>Pool new page</figcaption>
 </figure>

-The page has 4 numbered, chronologicas sections which will be explored in more detail below.
+The page has 4 numbered, chronological sections which will be explored in more detail below.

 ### 1a.
 Scan labware

 This search box in the top left of the page is the first step in creating a pool.
 Here you scan in the barcodes of any libraries, plates or tubes you wish to include in the pool.
-If the labware barcode cannot be found a `No labware found` error will appear in the Traction error stack.
+If the labware barcode cannot be found a `No labware found` error will appear in the Traction message stack.
 If successful, the labware will be added to the list below the search box in section 1b.

 <figure markdown="span">
     ![Scan labware](img/pacbio-pool-new-scan-labware.png)